puiutucutu/bearly-functional/docs/documentation.md

 ## filterFalse

-Removes elements of the array that evaluate to false.
+Removes elements of the array that evaluate to false when coerced to Boolean.

 filterFalse :: [*] -> [*]